apurvavbaru/carbon-fraud-detection/README.md

 # Ensuring ESG Integrity in Carbon Markets through Llama 3.2 and Apache Spark

-## Team 1

-**Members:** Anne Hackman, Apurva Baru, Fnu Aastha, Sameeksha Mohan, Shang-Chien Wang, and Qirui Zheng

-> This project repository is created in partial fulfillment of the requirements for the Big Data Analytics course offered by the Master of Science in Business Analytics program at the Carlson School of Management, University of Minnesota.

 ## Executive Summary

 This project focuses on detecting greenwashing and other potentially fraudulent activities in carbon credit transactions through the AI-driven analysis of both structured and unstructured carbon credit and offset data.
 As carbon credits are increasingly traded in global markets, the prevalence of fraudulent practices poses significant risks to market integrity.
 By leveraging Llama 3 for natural language processing-based fraud flagging and Apache Spark for high-performance anomaly detection, with insights summarized in a lightweight dashboard, this project contributes directly to the evolution of trustworthy, data-driven ESG frameworks.
 The resulting business insights can be utilized by a broad set of stakeholders dedicated to upholding transparency and accountability in carbon markets, including regulatory authorities, businesses concerned with their environmental impact, and environmental NGOs and advocacy organizations.